shun4midx/shun4midx/README.md

 翔海 is pronounced as Shu (しゅう) in Japanese.

 ## Languages
-English and Japanese are okay!
+English and Japanese are what I typically use online!
 I also am fluent in Mandarin (Traditional Chinese), Cantonese, French, and German, but I may not be as natural when writing in those languages.
 However, feel free to use any of these languages I listed to communicate with me :)

 ## Projects
 As a habit, I mostly work on private repositories separate from the main repository until they seem to be near production.
 I'm working on a few projects at the moment, but they all don't feel ready to be published yet, so that's why I seem to be dormant and inactive. :)